cosmos-developer/baby/specs/testnet_spec.md

 # Specification for testnet
-Learners are expected to write a script to deploy a testnet node with configuration as follow:
+Learners are expected to write a script in [deploy-testnet](homework/deploy-testnet.sh) to deploy a testnet node with configuration as follow:

 1. rpc listen address: tcp://0.0.0.0:1711
 2. api listen address: tcp://0.0.0.0:1350